ERS-HCL/rest-yaml-test/README.md

               content-type: {$contentType} #assert that content-type header is application/json
 ```

-  - assign value to a variable from response.
+  - Example - Assign value to a variable from response.
 ```
 testGroup:
   -